31 companies hiring for sci-tech roles in Ireland this year

-Whether you’re looking for an SaaS role in Dublin, a cybersecurity analyst job in Galway, a life sciences career in Limerick or a banking job in Belfast, we’ve rounded up a list of 31 companies hiring talent all over Ireland at the moment.
+Whether you’re looking for a SaaS role in Dublin, a cybersecurity job in Galway, a life sciences career in Limerick or a banking job in Belfast, we’ve rounded up a list of 31 companies hiring talent all over Ireland.

-There are lots of exciting career opportunities available, including the opportunity to work at one of Ireland’s homegrown unicorns.
-There are also hundreds of job opportunities at multinational companies here, which are always looking for talent.
+There are lots of exciting sci-tech career opportunities available, including the chance to work at one of Ireland’s homegrown unicorns.
+There are also hundreds of job opportunities at multinational companies here, which are always looking for new recruits.

 &Open

-The online gifting platform is recruiting for around 100 new roles in product, engineering, sales, customer success and operations.
-The Software-as-a-Service company has said the jobs can be fully remote even though its offices are based in Dublin.
+Online gifting platform &Open plans to recruit for around 100 new roles in product, engineering, sales, customer success and operations over the next year.
+The Dublin-based SaaS company has said many jobs can be fully remote.

-&Open has seen demand surge for its services over the past year, and the new hires will be integral to its further expansion into Europe and the US.
+&Open has seen demand surge for its services over the past year and new hires will be integral to its further expansion into Europe and the US.

 Accenture

-Professional services company Accenture has a whole host of tech roles across a variety of sectors on offer.
-Its Irish employees will be based at its locations in Cork and Dublin.
+Professional services company Accenture has a whole host of tech roles across a variety of sectors on offer at its locations in Cork and Dublin.

-Sectors seeking staff at the company in 2022 include business process delivery, data analytics, consulting, risk and performance, finance, engineering and networks, HR, software engineering and sales.
+The company will be looking for employees this year in areas including business process delivery, data analytics, consulting, risk and performance, finance, engineering and networks, HR, software engineering and sales.

 Amazon Web Services

-Recruitment for product packers will begin this Spring.
-AWS is also currently advertising for its other Irish locations in Dublin and Cork.
-Jobs on offer include security engineers, network development managers, software developers, front end engineers and cloud support engineers.
+The company’s cloud division, Amazon Web Services, is also hiring for many roles in Ireland.
+Jobs on offer include network technicians, security engineers, network development managers, software developers, and cloud support engineers.

 Amgen